You love to fly. Why not make a difference while you do it?

 Because precious cargo flights generally do not involve transportation of people, pilot requirements are often lower than patient-carrying organizations and are a great way to get started with volunteer flying.

-While some organizations solely focus on disaster relief, most PBF organizations will mobilize in times of need.
+While some organizations solely focus on disaster relief, most volunteer pilot organizations will mobilize in times of need.

 These flights are generally short, local flights on VFR days and are a great way to get started with volunteer flying.